Nitrokey/odoo-modules/sale_order_picking_hold_paid/README.rst

 --------

 * Add "Delivery Block Reason" dropdown to payment terms
+* Add "Remove Block on Payment" checkbox to delivery block reasons for automatic removal upon payment
 * Automatically hold delivery orders for sale orders with payment terms that have a delivery block reason selected
-* Automatically create delivery orders when invoices are fully paid
+* Automatically create delivery orders when invoices are fully paid (if the block reason has "Remove Block on Payment" enabled)
 * Allow manufacturing orders to be created even when delivery is on hold

 Configuration